EvgeniyNakhay/Cheat-sheet/README.md

-Follow this link to see the code: https://evgeniynakhay.github.io/Cheat-sheet/
+Follow this link to see the app: https://evgeniynakhay.github.io/Cheat-sheet/